 The district will participate in transition planning conferences, arranged by the local lead agency as designee of the part C lead agency for each student who may be eligible for preschool services.
 Transition plans will be designed to promote uninterrupted provision of appropriate services to the child.

-- The district birth-three coordinator will serve as the point of contact with the family resource coordinator for timely execution of transition planning conferences that are arranged at least 90 days before the student’s third birthday by the designee of the part C agency;
+A. The district birth-three coordinator will serve as the point of contact with the family resource coordinator for timely execution of transition planning conferences that are arranged at least 90 days before the student’s third birthday by the designee of the part C agency;

 The district will follow the procedures for timelines and evaluation requirements for students moving from part C to part B. However, students turning three who were previously determined eligible for early intervention services under Part C of IDEA, will be evaluated for initial eligibility for Special Education services under Part B of IDEA.
 The evaluation must be completed in enough time to develop an initial IEP by the date of the student’s third birthday.